-- A household's composition has changed, e.g., the number of household members has increased or decreased. - The housing status has changed, e.g., the household is experiencing homelessness again after being housed. - More than six months has passed since the initial assessment. - The household now has a diagnosed disabling condition, which they did not have previously. - An assessment review request has been approved by the CEPE or Systems Change Team at THN.
+- A household's composition has changed, e.g., the number of household members has increased or decreased. - The housing status has changed, e.g., the household went from a sheltered to an unsheltered sleeping location. - More than six months has passed since the initial assessment. - The household now has a diagnosed disabling condition, which they did not have previously. - An assessment review request has been approved by the CEPE or Systems Change Team at THN.